inbo/data-publication/datasets/zomerganzen-events/metadata.md

 ### Usage norms

-We strongly believe an open attitude is essential for tackling the IAS problem (for more information, read Groom et. al 2015 http://doi.org/10.3391/mbi.2015.6.2.02).
+We strongly believe an open attitude is essential for tackling the IAS problem (Groom et. al 2015).
 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (http://creativecommons.org/publicdomain/zero/1.0/).
 We would appreciate it however if you read and follow these norms for data use (http://www.inbo.be/en/norms-for-data-use) and provide a link to the original dataset (http://dataset.inbo.be/zomerganzen-events) whenever possible.
 If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, opendata@inbo.be or https://twitter.com/LifeWatchINBO.

 ## Project